Public-Health-Scotland/phsmethods/README.md

 people having the same idea.
 The package maintainers will discuss the issue and get back to you as soon as possible.

-When contributing a function, please create a [branch](https://github.com/Health-SocialCare-Scotland/phimethods/branches) in this repository and carry out all work on it.
+When contributing, please create a [branch](https://github.com/Health-SocialCare-Scotland/phimethods/branches) in this repository and carry out all work on it.
+Please ensure you have linked RStudio to your GitHub account using `usethis::edit_git_config()` prior to making your contribution.
 When you are ready for a review, please create a [pull request](https://github.com/Health-SocialCare-Scotland/phimethods/pulls) and assign **all** of the package maintainers as reviewers.
 One or more of them will conduct a review, provide feedback and, if necessary,